cirosantilli/python-cheat/c_from_py/README.md

+# C from Python

-this dir shows how to call c functions from python on linux
+This dir shows how to call C functions from python on Linux.